Chrissy Teigen Proudly Shows Off Lopsided Boobs from One-Sided Breastfeeding

 MORE: Chrissy Teigen Is Being Body-Shamed for the Size of Her Baby Bump

 Lopsided boobs aren’t unusual for first-time moms.
-The unevenness, which is already a natural trait from some women, is caused during breastfeeding when the baby prefers one breast over another, resulting in simple supply and demand, according to an expert at Breastfeeding Basics.
+The unevenness, which is already a natural trait for many women, is caused during breastfeeding when the baby prefers one breast over another, resulting in simple supply and demand, according to an expert at Breastfeeding Basics.

 The size could be because one breast naturally produces more milk, which causes it to engorge larger than the other.
 Given that Teigen is in the midst of her second pregnancy, her breasts are changing to prepare for breastfeeding.